Home

 Standing Liberty quarters were minted from 1916 to 1930.
 A short, fascinating series, there are only a few members of this group that future generations of collectors will heartily pursue to the ends of the earth.

 Full Head specimens in the highest grades are extremely rare, and are well beyond the reach of most buyers.
-The strongest collector demand appears to be concentrated in the VF to AU grade range, which is likely where the most consistent future price appreciation will occur.
+The strongest collector demand for the 1918/7-S appears to be concentrated in the VF to AU grade range, based on demonstrated value trends over a long period of time.
+This explains why prices for these grades remained fairly stable in 2009-13 while the the highest grade material plummeted dramatically.
+Going into 2019 we have seen substantial price drops across all grades.
+If you've been thinking about adding a 1918/7-S Standing Liberty Quarter to your collection, you can do so now at discounted prices.
 NEVER buy this rarity from a questionable source.
 Insist on specimens certified by a reputable firm.
+PCGS and NGC are tops.
+ICG and ANACS also are well respected.

 The Year This Coin Was Minted...